German Argentines: Volga German immigration to Argentina

 Upon the invitation of Catherine the Great, 30,000 Germans immigrated to the Volga valley of Russia to establish 104 German villages from 1764 to 1767.
 A century after the first Germans had settled in the Volga region, Russia passed legislation that revoked many of the privileges promised to them by Catherine the Great.
 The sentiment in Russia became decidedly anti-German.
 Russia first made changes to the German local government.
 In 1874, a new military law decreed that all male Russian subjects, when they reached the age of 20, were eligible to serve in the military for 6 years.
 For the German colonists, this law represented a breach of faith.
 In the 1880s the Russian government began a subtle attack on the German schools.

 Just when Russia was abridging the privileges granted to the Germans in an earlier era, several nations in the Americas were attempting to attract settlers by offering inducements reminiscent of those of Catherine the Great.
 Soon after the military service bill became law, both Protestant and Catholic Volga Germans gathered and chose delegations to journey across the Atlantic Ocean to examine settlement conditions in countries like the United States, Argentina, Brazil and Canada.

 Many Catholic Volga Germans chose South America as their new homeland because the official religion in Brazil and Argentina was Roman Catholic.
 The ratio of Catholic to Protestant Volga Germans in South America was 7 to 1.
 The opposite was true in Russia, Protestant Volga Germans outnumbered Catholics by about 2 to 1.
-So despite the numerous stories told of Volga German immigrants being diverted to South America against their will or being sent there because they were denied entry to the US due to health reasons, Brazil and Argentina were the planned destination of many Catholic Volga German immigrants.
+So despite the numerous stories told of Volga German immigrants being diverted to South America against their will or being sent there because they were denied entry to the US for health reasons, Brazil and Argentina were the planned destination of many Catholic Volga German immigrants.

 Under the guidance of Andreas Basgall, Volga Germans started to relocate to Argentina from Brazil in December 1877, and in January 1878 they founded the first Volga German Colony Hinojo, in the province of Buenos Aires.

 Some large groups of Volga Germans on ships destined for Brazil were diverted to Argentina.
 These people settled in Colonia General Alvear in the province of Entre Ríos, which was made up of 6 Volga German villages.
 Additional Volga Germans, some from Brazil and others directly from Russia, arrived in Argentina over the next few years.
 Many other Volga Germans settled in colonies around the city of Coronel Suárez, in Buenos Aires Province.